Switzerland may be Europe’s most beautiful vacation spot. And your trip will be memorable and amazing, especially if you’re well-prepared.

-The list might look confusing at the beginning but it is fully translated (after each few lines or on the same line).
-It is divided by grocery (Migros, Coop or “Diverse” which stands for “other” which means its found in many stores. )
+The list might look confusing at the beginning but it is fully translated (after every few lines or on the same line).
+It is divided by grocery (Migros, Coop, or “Diverse” which stands for “other”, meaning it’s found in many stores. )

 I recommend printing the list before traveling and getting familiar with it.
 Also, take it along when going grocery shopping until you learn which products are ok, or not.
 Do not print any other lists that you might find online but this one!!
 This is the only list that gets constantly updated and is approved by the IRG which is the Rabbinical council of Zurich.

-Like: Fresh breads, pastas, oils, vinegars, canned veggies and fruit, rice, beans, cereals, grains of all types, baking supplies, spices (the basic ones), pretzels, potato chips, ice pops, fruit drinks, crackers and rice cakes, jams, Heinz ketchup, mayonnaise, mustard, nuts, soy or coconut milks….
+Like: Fresh bread, pasta, oils, vinegar, canned veggies and fruit, rice, beans, cereals, grains of all types, baking supplies, spices (the basic ones), pretzels, potato chips, ice pops, fruit drinks, crackers and rice cakes, jams, Heinz ketchup, mayonnaise, mustard, nuts, soy or coconut milk….

-Also, I must mention the fruits and vegetables selection is incredible.
+Also, I must mention the fruits and vegetable selection is incredible.
 A real delight.

 Then, there are the few ingredients we shlep.
 Either they are hard to find, or do not taste the same as in the US.
 Those are: